zdsmit/GameManager/notes.md

     -Add button on game show page to buy the game -User show page for non-developers should show the games they've purchased

 3/9
   Goals:
     -Signup/login should land on a welcome page,      not user show page - DONE -Homepage welcomes a user if they are logged      in - DONE -Add sign up link to navigation bar - DONE
     -Add link on game show page to transaction        page - DONE -Create transaction page that allows user to      buy the game of their choice - DONE -Implement a nested route for a user and          their games - DONE -User show page for non-developers should         include a link to their games page, where       all their games are displayed - DONE
-      -Display a user's remaining money on their      homepage - DONE -User index page lists both players and         developers - DONE -Make sure a successful transaction subtracts   and adds funds as appropriate
+    -Display a user's remaining money on their        homepage - DONE -User index page lists both players and           developers - DONE -Add User index to navigation bar - DONE -Implement ability to delete games or users
+    -Make sure a successful transaction subtracts     and adds funds as appropriate

+3/10
+  Goals:
+    -Implement ability to delete games or users
+    -Make sure a successful transaction subtracts     and adds funds as appropriate